What about Cholesterol and eating eggs?

 There are two main types of cholesterol in the body which are known as LDL and HDL cholesterol.
 LDL stands for low density lipoprotein and is commonly referred to as ‘bad cholesterol’.
 HDL stands for high density lipoprotein and is commonly referred to as ‘good cholesterol’.
 Both LDL and HDL cholesterol enable transport of different fat molecules around the body.
 LDL particles however, can transport cholesterol into artery walls, where it can build up to form plaques, resulting in heart disease.
 HDL’s role is to remove this build up from arteries.
 It is therefore preferable to have lower levels of LDL cholesterol and higher levels of HDL cholesterol to protect against heart disease.

-Approximately 25% of the population have been dubbed ‘hyper-responders’ because their blood levels do increase with dietary cholesterol.
+A small percentage of the population classed as hyper-responders are particularly susceptible to dietary cholesterol having an impact.
+People concerned about this should consult with their health care professional.
 It is important to note however, that dietary cholesterol has been shown to increase HDL cholesterol (the good cholesterol) which is important for heart health.
 Dietary cholesterol has also been shown to increase the size of both LDL and HDL particles making LDL cholesterol less likely to build up in arteries and cause heart disease and making HDL particles more effective at removing cholesterol from the arteries.